-John Rodewald is a partner whose national practice focuses on insurance coverage cases concerning allegedly defective products, construction defects, property damage and environmental claims, and bodily injury claims involving asbestos-related diseases, silicosis, and toxic exposure.
+John Rodewald is a founding partner of BatesCarey whose national practice focuses on insurance coverage cases concerning allegedly defective products, construction defects, property damage and environmental claims, and bodily injury claims involving asbestos-related diseases, silicosis, and toxic exposure.
 He has also handled complex coverage matters involving insureds in bankruptcy, bad faith litigation, and reinsurance matters.
 He has represented insurers in coverage litigation involving some of the largest corporations in the world, including Amoco Corporation, American Cyanamid, Bridgestone/Firestone, Dow Chemical, ELF Atochem, General Dynamics, Glidden, Halliburton, Marathon Oil, Texaco, United Technologies, and a host of others.
 Beyond litigated matters, John regularly provides legal advice and counsel to insurers regarding coverage issues presented by a wide variety of underlying claims.

 In addition to his insurance coverage experience representing the insurance industry in disputes with policyholders, John has significant experience in reinsurance arbitrations and litigation.
 John has represented both reinsurers and cedents in proceedings in the United States and Bermuda in various confidential arbitrations that have been tried to conclusion or resolved prior to final Hearing.
 John's experience on the "underlying direct side" of insurance coverage litigation makes him particularly well-suited to advocate positions for clients in the reinsurance context.